Asklepiad/Non_canonical_start_codons_evolution/README.md

 [Feedback](https://github.com/Asklepiad/BI_project_2022/tree/main#feedback)

 ## Structure of repository

+> Scripts

+Conda environment creator for pipeline, master script, all components of pipeline, some additional scripts and requirements file are located in the `scripts` folder.
+You can read a more detailed description of the folder content in the `scripts` folder [readme](./scripts/README.md).

 > Data

 All data for reproducing our investigation and json file for test run are situated in the `data` folder.
-You can read a more detailed description of the folder content in the `data` folder [readme](./data/README.md).
+You can read a short description of the folder content in the `data` folder [readme](./data/README.md).

-> Scripts

-Conda environment creator for pipeline, master script, all components of pipeline, some additional scripts and requirements file are located in the `scripts` folder.
-You can read a more detailed description of the folder content in the `scripts` folder [readme](./scripts/README.md)  (*in development*).

 > Test output

 The test running on *Salinibacter ruber* results are situated in the `output_example` folder .
-You can read a more detailed description of the folder content in  the `output_example` folder [readme 1](./output_example/S_ruber/data/README.md) and [readme 2](./output_example/S_ruber/figures/README.md).
+You can read a short description of the folder content in  the `output_example` folder [readme](./output_example/S_ruber/data/README.md).

 > Illustrations